quasarframework/quasar-testing/packages/testing/README.md

 $ quasar ext add @quasar/testing
 ```

-This AE is meant to centralize the management of all testing harnesses.
+This App Extension (AE) is meant to centralize the management of all testing harnesses.

 When added (or re-added) it will let you choose which testing harnesses you want and install them.
 It will provide a new `quasar test` command which you can use to run your tests.